Alabi Hassan Olajoku: Personal life

 Alhaji Hassan Olajoku was a pious Muslim and he held Islamic religious titles such as the Baba Adeeni of Ilobu Osun State as well as Oganla Adeeni of Alakuko, Lagos State.

 Alhaji Alabi Hassan Olajoku was married to Hon.
 Fausat Hassan Olajoku.
 Together they had six children and they include Ajibade Olajoku, Babatunde Hassan Olajoku, Dr. Folawiyo Kareem Olajoku, Abisoye Mojeed Olajoku, Toyosi Olajoku and Omoboroji Fasilat Olajoku.

 Later life and murder

-A prominent and proud son of IIobu Land, He was at the forefront of developing Osun State in all ramifications, including infrastructure, agriculture, Education, industry and politics.
-It was in the course of pursuing this vision and championing the Financing and Strategy for Rauf Aregbesola's Election as Governor of the State of Osun, that he was brutally killed by unknown gunmen on May 15, 2005, at Gbongan Junction, Osun State, at the age of 58 years.
+He was at the forefront of developing Osun State in all ramifications, including infrastructure, agriculture, rducation, industry and politics.
+It was in the course of pursuing this vision and championing the financing and strategy for Rauf Aregbesola's Election as Governor of the State of Osun, that he was brutally killed by unknown gunmen on May 15, 2005, at Gbongan Junction, Osun State, at the age of 58 years.

 Rauf Aregbesola became the Governor of Osun on November 26, 2010, which is said to have giving the death of Alabi Hassan Olajoku life, that he did not die in vain.
 Rauf Aregbesola built an International world park at the very spot he was killed to honour his memory, named Hassan Olajoku Park Gbongan.